cazyw/shakespeare-quotes/README.md

 * display quotes that match a keyword

 This section is still being worked on.
 This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
 I'm going through Stephen Grider's course on Udemy [Modern React with Redux](https://www.udemy.com/react-redux/) as a foundation for how to use React but applying it to my own project.
 Currently my setup is a bit ad-hoc but as I go through this course, I intend to refactor as necessary.

+### Testing

+This is an ongoing work in progress as I learn how to do testing with APIs and databases.
+I am using the `mocha` framework, and using the `supertest` and `chai` libraries.
+It's been an interesting learning experience as I'm getting a better understanding of how to do testing

+`routes.test.js` sets up a test database (so the development database is not used) and resets the database before each test.
+It tests that valid data posted to the database is saved, and that getting data from the database returns all data.
+The next steps will be to test what happens when invalid data is sent.
+The mongoDB schema will also need to be tested

 ## Contributing